CityOfBoston/patterns/docs/01-index.md

 This template needs to be used in a dynamic manner.
 For example, during an application's build process, the layout could be downloaded and applied to the application.
 An exmaple of this can be reviewed on [Boston's 311 website code](https://github.com/CityOfBoston/311/blob/526a034b980113d374ff3e7a47fe2bb6e8cfccba/scripts/fetch-templates.js).

-The benefit of adding this into an application is that it will more seamlessly fit within the Boston.gov ecosystem and automatically includes Crispus.
+The benefit of adding this into an application is that it will more seamlessly fit within the Boston.gov ecosystem and automatically includes Fleet.